wsyeabsera/clear-ai/research/docs/docs/packages/client.md

 The Clear AI client is a modern React application that provides the user interface for interacting with the AI-powered tool execution system.
 Built with TypeScript, Vite, and Tailwind CSS, it offers a responsive, themeable, and highly interactive experience.

+> **Note**: The client package is available as a separate package (`@clear-ai/client`) and is not included in the core CLI-focused package.
+It's designed for web applications and development environments.

 ## Overview

 The client package (`@clear-ai/client`) is the frontend of the Clear AI system.
 It provides: